230109snow/juniper-code/Project0.md

 - Your app should have some sort of user interaction element

 ### Not Requirements, just ideas
+- granular components with nice flow of data between them
+- using Web Storage API to persist some data
 - some sort of authentication/authorization with route guard
     - hard coded admin login? using IDaaS such as OAuth or auth0?
-- granular components with nice flow of data between them
-- using Web Storage API to persist some data
 - integrating with user's hardware (camera, mic, etc)

 ### Fun things to create in Angular
 - Games
-- Data Visualization
+- Data Visualization (D3.js, canvasjs)
 - Kanban board
+-

 ## Presentation
 P0 Presentation will happen on 1/26/23 in the morning (exact time TBD).
 The project should be in a working state, with the most current code pushed to the repository in github.
-Everyone will give a short presentation (~5 minutes) their project to the cohort and it will include the following:
+Everyone will give a short presentation (~5 minutes) of their project to the cohort and it will include the following:
 - The premise of the application (What does it do?)
+- Feature description
-- Feature description and demo of the application
+- demo of the application

 Take this presentation more as a presentation to stakeholders rather than the one to fellow developers.
 We want to see working features and what does that mean rather than deep dive into code.